Upload new images. The image library for this site will open in a new window.

 this chart to determine the next math course you may need to take.

 The MPX program is free to incoming students.
 When you matriculated, you should have received information in the student portal indicating which testing process you should follow.
-You should complete your first MPX attempt by January 22, 2024 to be guaranteed a seat in your desired class during your New Student Orientation (NSO) appointment.

 The MPX is administered on a computer using an adaptive program called ALEKS.
 It covers many major areas of high school mathematics, such as algebra, geometry, pre-calculus, and trigonometry.
 You may not use any notes or outside resources.
 ALEKS will make a calculator available when the question requires it.
 It will not be available at all times.
 The goal of the assessment is to ascertain your mathematical skills which include the ability to do math operations without the assistance of a calculator.